Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 #### Responsive testing

-Since I work 99% of the time with the Google Chrome Development tools am constantly checking the console for any error everytime a do even a minor change to the page my page.
+Since I work 99% of the time with the Google Chrome Development tools am constantly checking the console for any error every time a do even a minor change to the page my page.

 #### Manual testing

-[* **User stories test**](https://github.com/ElisabethCheston/KitespotsSweden/blob/master/Responsive%20Testing/User%20Stories.pdf) - Test of user stories.
+[ **User stories test**](https://github.com/ElisabethCheston/KitespotsSweden/blob/master/Responsive%20Testing/User%20Stories.pdf) - Test of user stories.

 [**Jigsaw**](https://jigsaw.w3.org/css-validator/) - To validate CSS and HTML.